the-turing-way/the-turing-way/chapters/open_science.md

 In such cases it may not be possible to make data open, or it may only be only possible to share partial/obscured datasets as outlined in the section above on privacy.

+<a name="citing_data"></a>
+### Citing data

+There are two key motivations for ensuring that data that is openly availably can be easily cited:

+1. Data is a valid and valuable output of scientific research.
+Making it citeable helps ensure that proper credit is given to those involved with generating it.
+2. Making data citeable makes it easy for future work that builds upon it to direct readers of that work to it.
+This enables that work to be verified and reproduced which may not be possible if the source of the data was unclear.

+Data can be made citeable by assigning it a DOI.
+The DOI System is an identifier scheme administered by the International DOI Foundation.
+The task of managing DOI registers is delegated to registration agencies (list [here](http://www.doi.org/registration_agencies.html)) that each specialise in a type of resource.
+For research datasets, the registration agency is the [DataCite Consortium](https://www.datacite.org/).
+Among the services it provides are human and machine interfaces for simple end-user administration of DOI registrations.
+DataCite also collects metadata about each dataset it registers so they can be more easily understood and found.
+Any repository wishing to register DOIs needs to obtain a username and password from DataCite to gain access to the registration service.
+While best practice has yet to emerge on some matters, certain conventions are already becoming established:

+When organisations register a DOI for a resource, they should not introduce semantic elements into the suffix, especially not metadata that might change over time (e.g. publisher, archive, owner).
+Assign identifiers to static datasets only when no further changes or corrections are expected (i.e. after quality control checks are complete).
+As DOIs are used to cite data as evidence, the resource to which a DOI points should also remain unchanged, with any new version receiving a new DOI.

 ## Open Source software

 Materials used: [1.](https://elifesciences.org/articles/16800) **Attribution 4.0 International (CC BY 4.0)** [2.](https://ben.balter.com/2015/11/23/why-open-source/) **CC BY 3.0** [3.](https://opensource.guide/starting-a-project/) **(CC BY 4.0)** [4.](https://opensource.guide/)